salsburyp/namer/README.md

 For the Docker Fundamentals class

-Testing in Docker Class 2
+Test 2 of auto-build in Docker Class 2